kevmck451/phase_array_fossn/FPGA/readme.md

-# Setup Instructions for DE10-Nano
+# Setup and Maintenance for the DE10-Nano
+1. First Time Setup Instructions
+2. Interacting with the DE10-Nano

+---
+# 1. First Time Setup Instructions
 - Building the necessary libraries for DE10 Nano board must be done with:
   - a pc with an intel processor running linux
   - lubuntu is lite ubuntu which is for comps with limited cpu ability